Can a Neuroscientist Understand an LLM?

 Some years ago, in Could a Neuroscientist Understand a Microprocessor?
 1Mimicking the older and even more famous Can a Biologist Fix a Radio?
 Jonas and Kording explored in a brilliant and only slightly humorous way the question of whether and how a neuroscientist could understand a microprocessor.

-The paper looked at a microprocessor as a proxy for what a (simplified) brain does: taking some inputs (keyboard clicks), some notion of memory, an output (pixels on the screen).
-The authors used emulators available to run a full simulation of a simple microprocessor, which allowed them to put to work a plethora of techniques from the neuroscientist’s toolkit: they computed single-cell tunings, performed “transistor ablations” (akin to brain areas/cell type lesions), analyzed local field potential-like signals, applied dimensionality reduction to population activity, and looked for correlations between transistor states and behavioral outputs.
+The paper looked at a microprocessor as a proxy for what a (simplified) brain does: taking inputs (keyboard clicks), holding some notion of memory, and producing an output (pixels on the screen).
+The authors used emulators available to run a full simulation of a simple microprocessor, which allowed them to deploy a plethora of techniques from the neuroscientist’s toolkit: they computed single-cell tunings, performed “transistor ablations” (akin to brain areas or cell type lesions), analysed local field potential-like signals, applied dimensionality reduction to population activity, and looked for correlations between transistor states and behavioural outputs.

 As a neuroscientist, I have been of two minds about this take.
 On the one side, this resonates with the notion, which I hold dear, of the fundamental importance of levels of understanding and epistemological coarse-graining, and the piece is very thought-provoking in this regard.
 I do believe in the notion that the physical implementation of a computation can be to some degree isolated from the description of the computation in itself, which is one of the messages of the paper.

 On the other hand, I have been struggling with the analogy, this very direct comparison of microprocessors and brains.
-Not that I doubt that brains compute.
-I do not think that the issue is some fundamental issue with the brain as a computer metaphor.
+I do not have fundamental issues with the idea of computing brains.
 2With all due respect to embedded cognition and the like, I do believe that the brain as an organ is highly specialised for the aggregation, processing, and storage of information, under some loose definition of aggregation, processing, storage, and information.
-But the analogy feels a bit strawman-y, given the partial, incomplete, but very suggestive insights that neuroscience probing has obtained looking into brains.
+But the analogy here feels a bit strawman-y, especially given the (incomplete, limited, but) very suggestive insights that neuroscience has obtained by probing brains in those ways.
 Modest as they might be, they do overshadow the paper’s pessimistic conclusions from analysing the microprocessor.
-We do have Jennifer Aniston neurons, we do have a long tradition of neurosurgeons evoking all sorts of profound phenomenological reactions by probing the brain with micro currents.
-We can selectively erase specific memory traces in the animal brain, we can decode their future trajectories.
+We do have Jennifer Aniston neurons, we do have a long tradition of neurosurgeons evoking all sorts of profound phenomenological reactions by probing the brain with microcurrents.
+We can selectively erase specific memory traces in the animal brain, we can decode behaving animal’s future trajectories within some small temporal horizon.
 So, what is wrong with the paper’s argument?

 A misleading metaphor #